 Discussions are underway regarding a joint project between Monarch Watch and the Native Plant Society of Texas that would help restore to their native range milkweed species that are used as food by monarch caterpillars and would encourage the planting of nectar-producing flowers to support adult monarchs.

 Funding is being sought from grants and donations.
-Lonnie Childs, Society President, said that $15,000 to $20,000 will need to be raised to fully fund the project.
+The Stare Board estimates that $15,000 to $20,000 will need to be raised to fully fund the project.

 A similar small-scale project was conducted in 2011 with one grower.

 Monarch Watch is a 20-year-old organization based in Kansas that is dedicated to preserving Monarch butterflies.